lockys/gae-django-skeleton/README.rst

 Google Cloud Platform
 =====================

-You need to have Google Cloud SQL to use your Django code as-is on Google App Engine.
+You need Google Cloud SQL and Google Cloud Storage to use your Django code as-is on Google App Engine.

 Google Cloud SQL
 ----------------